 shutter speed: 1/125 second (this is just fast enough to have a sharp picture, while letting a decent amount of light in.)

-aperture: f/1.8 (this also tons of light into my picture, and gives me a very shallow depth of field to encourage bokeh).
+aperture: f/1.8 (this allows tons of light into my picture, and gives me a very shallow depth of field to encourage bokeh).

 Your settings may be slightly different, depending on the lighting in the room.
 Try a few and then adjust accordingly.
 If it's too dark, then you either need to turn on more light in the room or raise your ISO to allow your camera to be more sensitive.
 You can make your shutter speed a bit longer, but after 1/60th you'll get motion blur.
 If they are too bright, speed up your shutter speed until it's perfect.

 If you need help with understanding which settings make it brighter, and what setting make it darker, I can help!
-I made this printable Exposure Chart that makes it really easy to understand how aperture, shutter speed and ISO work together.
-It can be hard to understand exposure at first, but this chart will help, I promise!
+I made a printable Exposure Chart that makes it really easy to understand how aperture, shutter speed and ISO work together.

 If you're using a compact camera, you want to avoid the flash.
 Check if there is a night or low-light setting, and put your subject as far away from the tree as you can!